 Pause a contact's progress through a journey for a set number of minutes, hours, or days.
 In addition to a Wait step's specified duration, you can specify which day or days of the week a contact's progress should be unpaused,

 Specify the type of messaging a contact will receive.

-Email: Composer or HTML-built email message sent to all contacts in the path
+Email: Composer or HTML-built email message sent to all opted-in contacts in the path

 SMS: Send an SMS message to contacts in the path.
 Standard messaging rates and character length applies